🚀 Experience the new and improved APIVoid! Check out what's new

 Who has access to your account data

 The customer account data is securely stored in the cloud on Google Cloud Platform.
 We minimize the data accessible to our people and systems, ensuring they can only access the information strictly necessary to perform their job.
 We enforce strict access controls, allowing only verified and authorized personnel to access your user account data—and only for valid reasons, such as resolving account-related issues (e.g., if you request a password reset, assistance with login issues, or a change to your account email address).
-Additionally, all computers and external storage devices used by our people are encrypted.
-None of these devices store customer data.
-We do not maintain any servers in our offices, ensuring that your data is not at risk in the event of a physical intrusion into our office premises.
+As part of our rigorous data protection strategy, none of the devices used by our team—including laptops, desktops, and external drives—store customer data in any form.

 Security audits and assessments